nicholas-stancio-saka/nicholas-stancio-saka/README.md

 ## Portfolio
-To get an overview of my projects and works, please visit the "portfolios" folder.
+To get an overview of my projects and works, please visit the links.
 Here, you will find summaries and guides relating to my various projects.

 #### Career
 - [Klikdaily (May 2022 - Present)](https://github.com/nicholas-stancio-saka/nicholas-stancio-saka/tree/main/portfolios/career/klikdaily.md)